-Active trading is a process of buying and selling of securities for a quick profit in short-time.
-It seeks to profit from price movements in the liquid market, thus, requires greater time commitment than passive trading.
+Active trading is a process of buying and selling securities for a quick profit in short-time.
+It seeks to profit from price movements in the liquid market, thereby, requires greater time commitment than passive trading.
 Here is a list of four popular short-term active trading strategies.

 1. Day Trading

-Day trading is the most popular style of active stock market trading.
+Day trading is the most popular style of active trading strategies.
 As the name suggests, day trading is a method of buying and selling of securities on the same day.
 Indeed, positions are closed within the same day, thereby, no positions are held overnight.